We have a mandate to leave no child behind,

 Raise our voices when they don’t understand,

-“Thank you for the clean water and the toilets in the school.
+“Thank you for the clean water and indoor plumbing.

 for this ‘picnic’, (for surely it must seem to them!)

 This safe place of freedom

 Regain some of my childhood spent

 Thank you for not having to hide, be quiet, be not-me